 Staging a house means that you prepare the home inside and out for showings.
 This begins with curb appeal, encompasses cleanliness and organization, and includes repairs as needed throughout the house.
 Also, be security conscious.
 Remove any weapons, jewelry, or items of value.

-Try not to be home during the time when the house is being shown to potential buyers.
-Being present during showings can be uncomfortable for you as well as for the buyers.
+Try not to be home when the house is being shown to potential buyers.
+Being present during showings can be uncomfortable for you and the buyers.
 It may also be a good idea to make arrangements for pets.
 Some buyers are allergic, aren’t pet-friendly, or may be put off by barking dogs.
 Showings can also be stressful for your pets.
 Don’t overlook this step in the six steps to selling your house.

 Receiving Offers & Negotiations

 When your house is priced to sell, you may receive more than one offer.
-Although your real estate agent cannot tell you which offer to accept, they can advise you on subtle and not so subtle differences in contract.
+Although your real estate agent cannot tell you which offer to accept, they can advise you on subtle and not-so-subtle differences in the contract.
 Be aware of contingencies, pre-approval, and closing dates.
 Don’t be fooled by high dollar values, especially with buyers who have yet to be approved for their home mortgage loan.

 Inspections and Appraisals

-You house will undergo an appraisal and an inspection before the deal can be done.
-The appraisal verifies to the lender that the house is worth what the borrower is paying.
-Appraisals typically work in $500 increments, so small upgrades such as plumbing fixtures, light and socket covers, doorknobs, or screens could increase (or decrease!) the value of your property.
+Your house will undergo an appraisal and an inspection before the deal can be done.
+The appraisal verifies the lender that the home is worth what the borrower pays.
+Appraisals typically work in $500 increments, so minor upgrades such as plumbing fixtures, light and socket covers, doorknobs, or screens could increase (or decrease!) the value of your property.

 During the appraisal and inspection processes, the contract is still under negotiation.
-Furthermore, when warranted, the contract can be terminated.
+Furthermore, when warranted, the agreement can be terminated.

 Titles and Transfers

-Make sure there are no tax debts or property liens on the house prior to selling.
+Ensure there are no tax debts or property liens on the house before selling.
 As part of any real estate transaction, the title must be deemed free and clear before it can be transferred from seller to buyer.
-If your house is part of an HOA, check about transfer policies and fees to inform and/or assist the buyer with the process.
+If your house is part of an HOA, check about transfer policies and fees to inform and assist the buyer with the process.

-Make sure your house is in good order and good standing before placing it for sale.
+Make sure your house is in good order and in good standing before placing it for sale.
 Find the right agent and price accordingly.
-Stage your house to sell, and plan for showings.
+Stage your home to sell, and plan for showings.
 Be open to offers and review them thoroughly to determine the offer that’s best for you.
 Know that your house will be appraised and inspected before closing day.
-By taking the time to educate yourself and prepare properly, you can eliminate potential problems and alleviate stress by educating yourself and preparing correctly.
+You can eliminate potential problems and alleviate stress by educating yourself and preparing correctly.